ASteinheiser/react-rpg.com/README.md

   - [ ] inventory dialog component
 #

+- [ ] add shop to spend gold on healing or items
 - [ ] turn component for calculating player turn, then monster turn
   - [ ] monster AI
     - [ ] move towards player if within sight (5 squares)